 The distances in Australia are huge so be prepared for that.
 Driving for up to 3 hours a day commuting to and from work seems to be something people are prepared to do.

 In Brisbane, there are toll roads and tunnels (oh those tunnels – I am silently screaming as I type this!)
 I found it easier to apply for an electronic tag for the car which beeps and registers when you are on a toll road.
 The fee is then automatically charged to your account.
 For more information specific to Brisbane the Go Via website is the one you need!

 The education system in Australia is similar across all of Australia with some minor variations between states and territories.

 School is compulsory between the ages of 6 and 16.
 Primary school starts at Kindergarten (Kindy)/Prep and runs through to Year 6 or 7.
-Secondary school runs from Years 7/8 to 10/11 with Senior Secondary School in Years 11/12.
+The secondary school runs from Years 7/8 to 10/11 with Senior Secondary School in Years 11/12.

-There are government schools which are free to attend as well as Catholic and Independent schools which charge fees.
+There are government schools that are free to attend as well as Catholic and Independent schools that charge fees.